More

 have a deep understanding of

-data modelling, data analytics, sales
+data modeling, data analytics, sales

-behaviour, what drives sales, and
+behavior what drives sales, and

 how sales processes work.